West Midlands Ambulance Service calls rise over Easter

 The service covers Shropshire, Herefordshire, Worcestershire, Coventry and Warwickshire, Staffordshire and Birmingham and the Black Country.

-A spokesman from the trust said one reason for the increase could be the warm weather.'Busy time'
+A spokesman from the trust said one reason for the increase could be the warm weather.

 He said Easter 2010 was earlier in the year so the weather was cooler, meaning less people were out and about.